MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex07_Detections.md

 In this task, you will create a detection for the second attack of the previous exercise.

+>**Note:** We have configured the Local Security Policy on the WINServer machine to log 4732 events.
+This is configured in the *Advanced Audit Policy Configuration > System Audit Policies - Local Group Policy Object > Account Management > Audit Security Group Management: Success and failure*.

 1. In the Microsoft Sentinel portal, select **Logs** from the General section in case you navigated away from this page.

 1. **Run** the following KQL Statement to identify any entry that refers to administrators: